openlegacy/openlegacy-public-ide-demos/contract-first-bian/README.md

    - File → New → OpenLegacy SDK Project.
 2. Define **Project Name** as **cics-account-sdk**
-3. Click at the **Default Package** field, to automatically fill it up.
+3. Click in the **Default Package** field, to automatically populate it.
 4. Select Mainframe **CICS TS** as the backend and click **Next**.
-5. Set the connection details to the backend based on following parameters:
+5. Set the connection details to the backend with the following parameters:
     - **CICS Base URL:** `http://192.86.32.238`
     - **URI Map:** `ol/demos`
     - **CICS Port:** `12345`
     - **Code Page:** `CP037`
 6. Click **Finish**

-### Step 2 – Generate Java Model (Entity) from the Cobol Source
+### Step 2 – Generate Java Model (Entity) from the COBOL Source
 1. Copy the following resource to your samples folder at `src/main/resources/sample`:
     - - [GACTCS9.CBL](assets/GACTCS9.cbl)
 2. **Right-Click** on the `GACTCS9.cbl` file → OpenLegacy → Generate Model
 3. **Execution Path**: `GACTCS9`
 4. Check **Generate JUnit Test checkbox**
 5. Click **OK**
-6. Please test the entity before continue to the next step.
+6. Please test the entity before continuing to the next step.
 (an example input  `"actiAccountId" : "11122234914"`)

 ### Step 3: Create API from BIAN.